High-End Sales Volume

 New England & the Adirondacks Market

-In Massachusetts, all of the markets followed were up with the exception of Barnstable (Cape Cod) and Essex counties.
-Berkshire county led the pack with a 31% improvement in sales followed by high-end condos in Suffolk county (Boston) up 30%.
+In Massachusetts, all of the markets followed were up, with the exception Berkshire, Bristol, and Nantucket counties.
+All three fell back from strong performance in 2017.
+Worcester county led the pack with a 68% improvement in sales followed by the West and Central counties up 50%.

 Other markets with significant improvement were: Lake Champlain, VT, up 225%; Portland, ME, up 94%;